Toyota C-HR: Australia and New Zealand

 The second-generation C-HR went on sale in H1 2023, exclusively in hybrid, excluding the PHEV.
 Trim levels are 1.8 GXL, 1.8 Koba and 2.0 GR Sport.
 Toyota Safety Sense (TSS) is standard on all models.
 Panoramic roof is optional for the Koba and GR Sport.
 Unlike the European GR Sport which wears 20-inch alloy wheels, the Australian GR Sport has 19-inch alloys although they are different from the Koba's.

 For the New Zealand market, the C-HR is offered in GX, GXL, Limited, and GR Sport trim levels.
 The base GX rides on the 17-inch alloy wheels and tyres, the GXL has 18-inch, the Limited and GR Sport employ the 19-inch.
 Power tailgate and heated seats are standard on the GXL and the higher-grade models.
 Head-Up Display, heated steering wheel, JBL audio system, leather seats, and panoramic roof are only for the luxury Limited model.

 Europe

 The C-HR is expected within 2024 with all variants including 1.8 litre and 2.0 litre hybrids and 2.0 litre plug-in hybrids.

 The model grade names are varied from one country to another, but basically comes in base, mid-level, luxury, and GR Sport.
 The base model comes with 17-inch alloy wheels, the next model grades wear 18 or 19-inch, and the 20-inch black machine-faced alloy wheels are reserved for the GR Sport.

 In the UK, the C-HR is offered in Icon, Design, Excel, limited Orange Edition, and GR Sport trim levels.
 The plug-in hybrid (PHEV) models are available for all grades, except the base Icon.
 Skyview Panoramic roof with thermal comfort glass is standard on the Excel and Orange Edition.
 Head Up Display is only for the Orange Edition and GR Sport.

+For the German market, the C-HR was initially available as the base model Flow, Business Edition, Team Deutschland, luxury model Lounge, and GR Sport.
+In addition to these regular trim levels, there were also the more expensive fully loaded Lounge Premiere and GR Sport Premiere offered at the launch time.

+The only engine for the base model is 1.8 litre regular Hybrid.
+The higher-grade models can be ordered with either regular Hybrid or Plug-in Hybrid.
+The Team Deutschland is also powered by the 1.8 litre regular Hybrid, while the Lounge and GR Sport come with 2.0 litre regular Hybrid.
+Later, the base model Flow was renamed Active.